chiragsp91/islandofwords/content/indian-women-writers-19cen.md

 ---
-title: "The Self-Assertive Voices of Indian Women Writers from the Late-Nineteenth to Early TWentieth Century"
+title: "The Self-Assertive Voices of Indian Women Writers from the Late-Nineteenth to Early Twentieth Century"
 date: 2020-10-29T14:46:10+06:00
-description: "The Self-Assertive Voices of Indian Wwomen Writers from the Late-Nineteenth to Early TWwentieth century"
+description: "The Self-Assertive Voices of Indian Wwomen Writers from the Late-Nineteenth to Early Twentieth century"
 type: "post"
 image: "images/writer-1.jpg"
 categories: